creative island photography

 I Need More Power!

 ...and now you have it.
 The Mark II comes with a significantly larger battery.
 I haven't done any formal testing, but on average I have been able to take considerably more photographs per charge than with the E-M1.
 The battery also charges significantly faster.
-A welcome addition is the new battery life indicator on the LCD.
-It provides an estimated percentage of power left.
-Once the indicator gets down to 20% it turns red and begins blinking.

 New Battery Grip